[last updated March 23, 2015]

 One thread common among agnostic/atheist “believers in belief,” whether my own friends or public figures who go on record about their feelings about religion, is that they grew up in religious families and have an autonomic “respect” for those who are religious.
 I suspect some of them feel like their own lack of faith is a personal failure that they might manage to rectify in the future.
+(Bill de Blasio seems to fall into this category.)
 Sometimes I think such feelings can cause those who have lost faith to value those who have it even more than believers do.
 In any case religion-friendly journalists absolutely must check their bias when talking about religion.
 Otherwise you can end up with the kinds of stories I am listing below and will continue to update as I have time.

 I’ve mentioned this situation in passing in many of my posts, of course, but I’ve noticed that when I make comments to this effect on relevant message boards the usual chorus of right-wing public radio-haters drown me out with brainless claims that public radio hates hates hates religion the way they must hate Mom and Apple Pie – because they are so LIBERAL!!!